 At the moment, it is difficult to estimate the amount of land that would be desirable to fulfill the needs of the institute.
 Careful studies of the requirements of each research program will have to be made to reach a sound conclusion on this question.
-It would seem advisable that the institute not become saddled with the responsibility of developing and maintaining any more land at its headquarters site than is reasonably needed for the activities to be based there.
-From the very start, the staff should establish a pattern of conducting as much of their research as is feasible in collaboration with, and on the premises of the different national research institutions with which the institute will be cooperating.
+It would seem advisable that the institute not become saddled with the responsibility of developing and maintaining any more land at its headquarters site than is reasonably needed for the activities to be pattern of conducting as much of their research as is feasible in collaboration with, and on the premises of the different national research institutions with which the institute will be cooperating.
 It would be undesirable for the staff to form a habit of sticking too close to home base, which they might tend to do if there were an excess of land over the essential needs at the headquarters station.
-In the light of these general considerations, we venture to make a rough-estimate that around 200 to 250 hectares will be needed at the headquarters of the institute.
+In the light of these general considerations, we venture to make a rough estimate that around 200 to 250 hectares will be needed at the headquarters of the institute.

-Buildings and Equipment - The capital costs of the International Rice Research Institute have been approximately \$7.5 million, including land.
+Research Institute have been approximately \$7.5 million, including land.
 The costs of buildings and equipment for the proposed institute should be only about three-fourths those of the IRRI; i.e., between \$4 and \$5 million.
-The main reason for this is the fact that the latin American institute will not need as large a headquarters setup: it can and should accomplish a great deal of its research work through collaboration with research institutions in the various tropical regions as previously described.
+The main reason for this is the fact that the Latin American institute will not need as large a headquarters setup: it can and should accomplish a great deal of its research work through collaboration with research institutions in the various tropical regions as previously described.
 (Pages 45 to 47).